| | |

 (Max Pods per Node × 2) rounded up to the nearest subnet mask

-110 × 2 = 220 IPs. - The round-up: The nearest CIDR block to hold 220 IPs is a
+By default, GKE assumes 110 pods per node.
+The math: 110 × 2 = 220 IPs.
+The nearest CIDR block to hold 220 IPs is a /24 (256 IPs).
+So the math for your /20 subnet becomes brutal:

-- Total IPs: 4,096 (
+• Total IPs: 4,096 (/20)

-4096 / 256 = 16 Nodes.
+• Result: 4096 / 256 = 16 nodes maximum

 To rescue the cluster without a rebuild, we need to attach a massive amount of contiguous IP space to the existing subnet.
 We chose Class E (240.0.0.0/4).

-- Why not CGNAT (100.64.0.0/10)?
+• Why not CGNAT (100.64.0.0/10)?
 In complex enterprise environments, CGNAT ranges often conflict with carrier-grade peering or existing transit setups.
 We needed zero routing conflicts.

-- Why not IPv6?
+• Why not IPv6?
 IPv6 is the correct strategic answer.
 But flipping a legacy IPv4-only environment to dual-stack during an active outage is a high-risk gamble.

-- The Class E Advantage: It offers ~268 million IPs.
+• The Class E advantage: It offers ~268 million IPs.
 Most modern operating systems (Linux kernels 3.x+) and GCP’s software-defined network handle it natively.

 Step 1: Verify Prerequisites

-- VPC-Native: Your cluster must use Alias IPs.
+2. VPC-native: Your cluster must use Alias IPs.

 Step 2: The Expansion (No Downtime)